plutzilla/plutzilla.github.io/_posts/2018/2018-11-28-gnome-shell-extensions.md

 ### Touchpad tweaks

-Using a laptop touchpad a lot it makes sense to define how the secondary and middle clicks are treated: either by tapping with 2 or 3 fingers, or bu clicking the certain touchpad area.
+Using a laptop touchpad a lot it makes sense to define how the secondary and middle clicks are treated: either by tapping with 2 or 3 fingers, or by clicking the certain touchpad area.
 Clicking the certain area seems to me more error-prone therefore I use the "Fingers" option:

 ![Touchpad tweaks](/assets/img/posts/2018/touchpad-tweaks.png)